Nazar04u/Websocket_JWT_auth/Readme.md

 7. **Access API Documentation**
    Open your browser and navigate to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to explore the API endpoints.
+   In register endpooint register user and then login.
    To use full app go to  [http://localhost:3000/](http://localhost:3000/)
 ---